 Foundation

 Indigenous food traditions are rooted in specific places.
 The food comes from this land, this watershed, this ecosystem.
-You cannot eat in the indigenous way while being nowhere.
-Floor teaches us to be where we are, to eat from where we are.
+Indigenous eating requires rootedness in a specific place.
+Floor teaches the system to be where the system is, to eat from where the system is.

 It refuses placeless, rootless eating.